singhsanket143/Ds-Algo-Notes/Heaps II New Notes.md

 ```

 Time Complexity:O(k) + O((n-k) logk)

 Space Complexity: O(k)

 **Q2.
 Heap Sort**

+Eg: 4, 10, 3, 5, 1

 _Intuition_

-If we cunstruct a min-heap of all the elements and one by one remove the minimum from the heap, the array will be sorted.
+1. If we cunstruct a min-heap of all the elements and one by one remove the minimum from the heap, the array will be sorted.
 But we will be needing result array to store the sorted array.

-Can we do it without using the extra space?
+2. Can we do it without using the extra space?

 Recall how we delete the root from heap.
 Root is sent to the last position.
 We want to take the largest to the last.

 _Algo_

 1) Build a max heap from the input data.

 2) At this point, the largest item is stored at the root of the heap.
 Replace it with the last item of the heap followed by reducing the size of heap by 1.
 Finally, heapify the root of tree.

 3) Repeat step 2 till the size is 1.

+Time complexity: O(nLogn).

+Time complexity: O(1).

 **Q3.
 Given an unsorted array return the k largest numbers from the array.**

 Ex: 1, 23, 12, 9, 50, 2, 30 and k=3

 Ans: 23,50,30

 _Intuition_